VolodymyrVakhniuk/Pacman/README.md

 ## Install and run
-I assume the user has Python installed.
+I assume the user has Python and Node.js installed.
 To setup:
 ``` bash
 # Clone the repository